cosmobobak/viridithas/README.md

 [weather-factory](https://github.com/dsekercioglu/weather-factory), which I used only minimally, but which is still responsible for about ~10 elo in Viridithas.

-[marlinflow](https://github.com/dsekercioglu/marlinflow), which is responsible for all neural network training for Viridithas.
+[marlinflow](https://github.com/dsekercioglu/marlinflow), was responsible for neural network training for Viridithas up until version 11.0.0.

+[bullet](https://github.com/jw1912/bullet), which I have used for neural network training in the development of Viridithas since version 11.0.0.

+[The SweHosting OpenBench Instance](https://chess.swehosting.se/), which is invaluable in testing new patches and features.

 [build-badge]:https://img.shields.io/github/actions/workflow/status/cosmobobak/virtue/rust.yml?branch=master&logo=github&style=for-the-badge
 [build-link]:https://github.com/cosmobobak/virtue/actions/workflows/rust.yml